 Mentors

-2023 Internship Dates
+2025 11th grade Internship Dates

-Internship will be from April 12, 2023 - May 12, 2023.
+Internship will be from May 5 – June 6

 Every year our students are deeply impacted by their internship experience.
 Because of the generosity of our mentors, our students are shown the ins-and-outs of real world jobs, projects, experiences.
 When students come back after internship, they are changed.
 They are motivated.
 Our mentors' time, effort, and willingness to share their wisdom, is the most unique education many of our students will have!

-MENTORS’ RESPONSIBILITIES (Link to 2022-2023 Internship Handbook) (Link to MENTOR INTEREST FORM)
+MENTORS’ RESPONSIBILITIES (Link to 2023-2024 Internship Handbook)

 The mentor is responsible for providing supervision and guidance to the student during the Internship.
 The mentor should be available to the student on a regular basis.